clchinkc/zombie/zombie_simulation/population_note.md

 """

 """
+turn dataclass to json using asdict and send through server and client
+"""

+"""
 Let's compare the pros and cons of the four serialization options - MessagePack, Protocol Buffers (Protobuf), FlatBuffers, and JSON with BSON or CBOR - particularly focusing on their efficiency, ability to access parts of the data, and cross-language compatibility.

 ### 1. MessagePack